bepoooe/DialogueVault/README.md

-# DialogueVault - Conversation Navigator
+# DialogueVault - Prompt Navigator

-A sophisticated React + TypeScript Chrome extension that provides professional conversation navigation for **ChatGPT, Claude, and Gemini** with intelligent platform detection and adaptive UI.
+A React + TypeScript Chrome extension for navigating conversations in **ChatGPT, Claude, and Gemini**.

 ## Supported Platforms